analogdevicesinc/tof-ros2/README.md

-# ROS2 Wrapper for Time of Flight SDK of Analog Devices&copy; (for Ubuntu 20.04)
+# ROS2 Wrapper for Time of Flight SDK of Analog Devices (for Ubuntu 20.04)

 ## ROS2 Installation